pkb/obsidian-extensions-list/plugins/colored-tags.md

 >**Limitations:**
 >- Properties tags can not be styled until fixes in Obsidian.
+>- Tags with underscore _ can not be styled properly.

 ## Roadmap
 - [x] ~~Settings for palette size, base chroma, and base lightness.~~